maxhoffmann/old-maximilianhoffmann.com/article/updating-firefox-os-on-geeksphones/_updating-firefox-os-on-geeksphones.md

-# Updating Firefox OS on geeksphones
+# Updating Firefox OS On Geeksphones

 If you are one of the lucky guys owning a geeksphone you may have thought about updating to a nightly build.
 Since geeksphone publishes stable releases over the air you should already have the latest stable version installed.
 Updating to a nightly build is pretty easy if you don’t want a custom build.
 This small guide is for Mac OS X. Updating on Linux or Windows is slightly different.